- 1 - Additional income stream

-The past few years showed a decline in the second property market, mostly due to the recession.
+The past few years showed a decline in the second property market, mostly due to the economic slowdown, and more recently, due to the Coronavirus.
 Homeowners simply can’t afford to purchase and maintain a second home.

 However, you should know that buying a home is not a breezy process and there is a lot of guidance needed!